MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

    - The configured deployment doesn't contain any releases, and therefore, nothing to update.
    - The latest release within the configured deployment is targeting a different binary version than what you're currently running (either older or newer).
    - The currently running app already has the latest release from the configured deployment, and therefore, doesn't need it again.
-2. A `RemotePackage` instance which represents an available update that can be inspected and/or subsequently downloaded.
+2. A `RemotePackage` instance that represents an available update that can be inspected and/or subsequently downloaded.

 Parameters:
 * **onSuccess**: Callback that's invoked upon receiving a successful response from the server.
 The callback receives a single parameter, which is described above.